 21.26.045 Planned Community Coastal Zoning District Land Uses.

-C 2 Subject to approval of the Planning Director after a determination that the parking provided is adequate to serve demand and that the uses will not adversely impact other land uses in the area.
+C 2 Subject to approval of the Community Development Director after a determination that the parking provided is adequate to serve demand and that the uses will not adversely impact other land uses in the area.

 Chapter 21.28